 I like to put down a completed book with a new nugget of knowledge, a sense of all ends neatly tied.
 Even though in these days of Kindle the cover no longer accompanies me everywhere I go, I still like a good cover.
 THE PORTABLE VEBLEN offers all these things, so if you like your novels with squirrels and economists then get down to your nearest bookshop now.

-Disclaimer: I was given a PRC via NetGalley in return for an honest review.
+Disclaimer: I was given a review copy via NetGalley in return for an honest review.

 Published by Fourth Estate